charrington24/obsidian_cs/applied cryptography/cryptographic hashes.md

 	- **second-preimage resistance**:
 	- hash needs to be reasonably big (128 bits) and look random to have these two properties
 - finding a collision is easier than finding a preimage
-	- the birthday problem explains why this is- it's easier ti
+	- the birthday problem explains why this is